lyokha/ngx-export-tools-extra/README.md

 In backend, Custom-Header is 'Value'
 ```

 Let's do a nasty thing.
-By injecting a comma into the argument *a* we shall
+By injecting a double quote into the argument *a* we
-break JSON parsing.
+shall break JSON parsing.

 ```ShellSession
 $ curl -D- 'http://localhost:8010/?a=Value"'